How is this degree different from an MBA?

 How long do I have to complete my degree?

 All requirements for MSETM degree must be completed within six years from the date the first course is taken.
 Failure to complete a degree in six years will result in the loss of all credits taken outside of the time limit.
-Students may request an extension to be approved by the Dean of Graduate Studies.
+Students may request an extension to be approved by your advisor, the department head, the dean of the college, and the dean of the Graduate School.
 Extensions are considered on a case-by-case basis, and a student is not guaranteed approval.

 Can I transfer units from another graduate degree program?